 So You Want to Be a Medical Illustrator?
 Here’s How to Get Started

 Ever wished you could blend your love of art with your fascination for science?
-Becoming a medical illustrator might just be the perfect career path.
-Medical illustrators are the creative pros behind the highly detailed visuals in textbooks, research papers, surgical guides, and patient education materials.
-And no—you don’t have to be a doctor to do this job, but you do need a solid understanding of human anatomy, plus some serious design skills.
+Going into the field of medical illustration might just be the perfect career path.
+Medical illustrators are the creative pros behind the highly detailed medical illustrations, medical drawings and medical art visuals in medical textbooks, surgical education, interactive simulations, pharmaceutical campaigns, research publications, museums and immersive virtual reality experiences.
+From 3D anatomical animations to healthcare user experience (UX) design, this field is where creativity meets scientific precision.
+And no, you don’t have to be a doctor to do this job, but you do need a solid understanding of human anatomy, plus some serious design skills.

 Whether you’re an artist who’s always loved biology or a pre-med student who’d rather draw than diagnose, this unique field brings together the best of both worlds.
-Let’s walk through what this career looks like, what you’ll need to study, and how to get started.
+Let’s walk through what this career looks like, what you’ll need to study and how to get started so that you can search for medical illustration jobs with confidence to become a medical illustrator.
+We will even include real-life alumni outcomes showing career paths of a few Rowan University grads who work as medical illustrators.

 A Rowan University biomedical art and visualization major draws from a model.